dawsh2/mmbt/src/position_management/README.md

 Fixed Position Manager Implementation

-This is a fixed version of the position manager that properly handles signals, creates position actions, and integrates with the portfolio.
+This module contains the fixed version of the PositionManager class that properly handles signals and creates trades.

 ### Classes